mwylde/slinky/README.md

 simulate the latency associated with remote servers.

 An example: we have some javascript code which makes an AJAX GET request to `/search/widgets?q=foo`.
-When slinky gets the request it will see that it has a matching proxy rule, rewrite the request appropriately (changing paths and hosts) and send it on to the backend server (in this case, 127.0.0.1:4567).
-Once it gets a response it will wait until 2 seconds has elapsed since slinky itself received the request and then send on the response back to the browser.
+When Slinky gets the request it will see that it has a matching proxy rule, rewrites the request appropriately (changing paths and hosts) and sends it on to the backend server (in this case, 127.0.0.1:4567).
+Once it gets a response it will wait until 2 seconds has elapsed since slinky itself received the request and finally returns the response back to the browser.

-This is very convenient for developing rich web clients locally.
-For example, you may have some code that shows a loading indicator while an AJAX request is outstanding.
-However, when run locally the request returns so quickly that you can't even see the loading indicator.
-By adding in a lag this problem is remedied.

 ###  Ignores